-Representatives Owens, Monson, Nathe, Sanford, Schreiber-Beck Senators Rust, Schaible
+Representatives Owens, Monson, Nathe, Sanford, Schreiber-Beck Senators Rust.
+Schaible

-1 A BILL for an Act to create and enact a new section to chapter 15.1-09.1 of the North Dakota 2 Century Code, relating to audits of regional education associations; to amend and reenact 3 sections 15.1-01-03 , 15.1-09.1-10 , 15.1-27-03.1 and 15.1-27-04.1 of the North Dakota Century 4 Code, relating to the powers and duties of the state board of public school education and the 5 determination of state aid payable to school districts and regional education associations; to 6 provide statements of legislative intent; to provide for a legislative management study; and to 7 provide an appropriation.
+- 1 A BILL for an Act to create and enact a new section to chapter 15.1-09.1 of the North Dakota - 2 Century Code, relating to audits of regional education associations; to amend and reenact - 3 sections 15.1-01-03, 15.1-09.1-10, 15.1-27-03.1 and 15.1-27-04.1 of the North Dakota Century - 4 Code, relating to the powers and duties of the state board of public school education and the - 5 determination of state aid payable to school districts and regional education associations; to - 6 provide statements of legislative intent; and to provide for a legislative management study.

-BE IT ENACTED BY THE LEGISLATIVE ASSEMBLY OF NORTH DAKOTA:
+7 BE IT ENACTED BY THE LEGISLATIVE ASSEMBLY OF NORTH DAKOTA:

-SECTION 1.
+- 8 SECTION 1.
 AMENDMENT.
-Section 15.1-01-03 of the North Dakota Century Code is amended and reenacted as follows:

-15.1-01-03.
-State board of public school education - Powers and duties.

-- 1. The state board of public school education shall: - a.
+Section 15.1-01-03 of the North Dakota Century Code is amended and reenacted as follows: - 10 15.1-01-03.
+State board of public school education Powers and duties. - 11 1.
+The state board of public school education shall: - 12 a.
 Assist county committees in carrying out their duties. - b.
 Provide county committees with clerical assistance, plans of procedure, standards, data, maps, forms, and other materials, information, and services. - c.
-Appoint members to the county committee, if the county superintendent does not fulfill this duty, as provided for in section 15.1-10-01. - 2.
-The state board of public school education shall provide oversight for regional education associations as required by chapter 15.1-09.1. - 3.
-The state board of public school education may adopt rules regarding school district reorganizations, annexations, and dissolutions in accordance with chapter 28-32.
+Appoint members to the county committee, if the county superintendent does not fulfill this duty, as provided for in section 15.1-10-01. - d.
+Provide oversight for regional education associations as required by chapter 15.1-09.1. - 2.
+The state board of public school education may adopt rules regarding school district reorganizations, annexations, and dissolutions in accordance with chapter 28-32. - SECTION 2.

-SECTION 2.
 A new section to chapter 15.1-09.1 of the North Dakota Century Code is created and enacted as follows: